EnterSub/entersub/README.md

 ## About
-Motivated and responsible Data Analyst, Data Scientist with an M.Sc. in computer science.
-Won multiple IT competitions.
-Completed relevant projects and courses in Data Analysis and Machine Learning.
-Passionate about contributing to a company’s success and improving skills.
+10+ relevant projects and courses completed.
+Worked full-time in 3 international companies and led a team of 7 developers.
+Work aims to contribute to a company’s success and improve skills.